-Measure your bucket0 knowing how tall a the buket is is essential for ustting fabric.
-A standard 5 gallon bucket measures 25 inches tall and 38″ in circumference at the widest part.
-Assuming you are using a standard 5 gallon bucket, cut a rectangle of burlap that is 41″ wide by 35″ tall. (or, outside circumference +3″ x height +8-10″)
+Measure your bucket – knowing the height of your bucket is essential for cutting fabric right the first time.
+A standard 5-gallon bucket measures 25 inches tall and 38″ in circumference at the widest part.
+Assuming you are using a standard 5-gallon bucket, you”ll need to cut a rectangle of burlap that is 41″ wide by 35″ tall.

 Sew a simple channel along the bottom of the fabric and place a cord or trim of some type into the channel and extending out either side. (we’ll use it like a drawstring to gather fabric) Next, fold rectangle in half and sew a seam from top to bottom- but don’t sew over your drawstrings! (you might want to double up and stitch another line parallel right next to it- since burlap can be a fickle fabric) Burlap will unravel extremely easily so make sure leave a large seam allowance and add a second line of stitching if you have any doubt.

 I whipped two out in 5 minutes.
 Sewing is fast and fun when the seams won’t show!